Thealexbarney/LibHac/KEYS.md

 # The XCI header key will decrypt the gamecard info in an XCI.
 Not usually needed.
 xci_header_key  = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+# Used to decrypt the keys found in an XCI's initial data that are used for communication with game cards.
+Not usually needed.
+xci_t1_titlekey_kek_##  = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 # Methods of obtaining the keys below are not publicly available as of Oct.
 2020,
 # but they're included anyway for completion's sake